The Registers records tool is designed to develop your genealogy from genealogy records entered by yourself or others.

 This tool is not installed by default when you install Ancestris.
 To install it, go to the Tools Menu and select Manage extensions.

-A register inventory is a mass entries operation by an individual or a genealogical association of all the acts of a parish or civil status register with a more or less complete and exhaustive transcription of the information.
+census means a statement by an individual or a genealogical association of all the acts of a parish or civil status register with a more or less complete and exhaustive transcription of the information.
 Source: Wikipedia

 In our case, we will speak of both a complete register and only a few records from it, the principle remaining the same.